aws-cloudformation/cloudformation-resource-schema/README.md

-## AWS GCloudFormation Resource Schema
+## AWS CloudFormation Resource Schema

 This document describes the [Resource Provider Definition Schema](https://github.com/aws-cloudformation/aws-cloudformation-resource-schema/blob/master/src/data/schema/provider.definition.schema.v1.json) which is a _meta-schema_ that extends [draft-07](https://json-schema.org/draft-07/json-schema-release-notes.html) of [JSON Schema](https://json-schema.org/) to define a validating document against which resource schemas can be authored.